 This might not work for every situation, but is one of the most effective methods there is.

-In the eventuality that there is a stain on your suede jacket, apply water liberally on the concerned area.
+In the eventuality that there is a stain on your suede jacket, apply water liberally to the concerned area.
 Use a dry paper towel to gently apply pressure, and gradually soak up the moisture.

-3. removing Dried Liquid Stains
+3. Removing Dried Liquid Stains

-A good old DIY method to the rescue!
+Here’s a good old DIY method to the rescue!

 Talcum powder is great for the removal of dried liquid stains.
-All you need to is pat the area dry, apply a layer of talcum powder, and leave it overnight.
+All you need to do is pat the area dry, apply a layer of talcum powder, and leave it overnight.
 Use a suede brush in the morning to remove the talc layer.

 You will notice a visible fading.
 Proceed to use a suede block on the affected area as it helps restore the nap.
 A suede eraser can also prove effective in a similar scenario.